jdeniau/behat-docs/cookbooks/custom_formatter.rst

 -  any stdin, coupled with an "errorformat" (a Vim inspired format that can convert text string to machine-readable errors),
 -  a `"Reviewdog Diagnostic Format" <https://github.com/reviewdog/reviewdog/tree/48b25a0aafb8494e751387e16f729faee9522c46/proto/rdf>`__: a JSON with error data that reviewdog can parse.

-In my case, I tried parsing behat's output with errorformat, but I do not know this language, and the multi-line behat output with "dots" didn't make it simple.
+In my case, I tried parsing Behat's output with errorformat, but I do not know this language, and the multi-line Behat output with "dots" didn't make it easy.
 So I decided to create a custom formatter for Behat.

-This way, I will still have behat's human-readable stdout, and a JSON file written that reviewdog can understand.
+This way, I will still have Behat's human-readable stdout, and a JSON file written that reviewdog can understand.

 Let's dive
 ----------

 Behat allows us to load "extensions", that can add features to the language.
-In fact, it is a core functionnality to implement PHP functions behind gherkin texts.
+In fact, it is a core functionality to implement PHP functions behind gherkin texts.
-Those extensions are simple classes, that are loaded in Behat.
+Those extensions are just classes that are loaded by Behat to register configuration and features.

 Behat is powered by Symfony: if you know it, you will already know the concepts under the hood, if you don't, that's not a problem and not required to create your extension.